wp-plugins/quick-contact-form/readme.txt

 == Changelog ==

+= 6.9 =
+*   Now with Aksimet validation
+*   Locale scripts for dates
+*   Fixed captcha styling bug
+*   Better styling support for submit images

 = 6.8.3 =
 *   Added styling options for the Error messages
-*   Fixed line height bug (that has been buggin me for ages)
+*   Fixed line height bug (that has been bugging me for ages)
 *   Fixed validation error on selector fields

 = 6.8.2 =